Cured salmon ('gravad lax') – recipe

 Keep in mind that salmon should be frozen for 72 hours beforehand to kill any parasites.
 However, you can also cure it and freeze it afterwards.
 This is great if you are planning a big dinner and want to prepare a couple of days ahead.

-Arrange them so that the narrow tail section meets the thicker neck section.
-That way you get one evenly thick salmon-package.
-Put the salmon in a plastic bag or in cling film.
-Put a weight on the salmon (such as a milk package, a bag of potatoes or something else) and leave in the refrigerator for 1-2 days.
-Turn on the salmon package every now and then, do not forget to put the weight back.
+- Arrange them so that the narrow tail section meets the thicker neck section.
+That way, you get one evenly thick salmon package.
+Put the salmon in a plastic bag or cling film.
+Put a weight on the salmon (such as a milk package, a bag of potatoes or something else) and leave it in the refrigerator for 1-2 days.
+Turn on the salmon package every now and then, and remember to put the weight back.

-Remove the small bones from the salmon with a forceps and then cut each piece of filet into thin slices before serving.
-By cutting the cured salmon just before serving, you extend how long it lasts and it is also best to freeze the cured salmon when it is not in slices.
+- Remove the small bones from the salmon with forceps and cut each piece of filet into thin slices before serving.
+By cutting the cured salmon just before serving, you extend how long it lasts.
+It's also best to freeze the cured salmon when it's not in slices.

 The classic pairing

-Hovmästarsås is a cold, emulsified sauce made of mustard, a neutral oil (rapeseed or sunflower), finely chopped dill and winegar.
-The mustards are preferably a combination of the Swedish kind of "senap" (mustard), which is a bit sweet, and the more distinctively sharp and spicy french dijon.
+'Hovmästarsås' is a cold, emulsified sauce made of mustard, a neutral oil (rapeseed or sunflower), finely chopped dill and vinegar.
+The mustards are preferably a combination of the Swedish kind of mustard ('senap'), which is a bit sweet, and the more distinctively sharp and spicy French dijon.
 A trick from the Swedish masterchef Tommy Myllymäki is to add some muscovado sugar.
-Finish the sauce with a classic pinch of salt and grinded black pepper.
+Finish the sauce with a classic pinch of salt and ground black pepper.

 Recipe by Lisa Lemke